AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithExternalInterface/AddInterfaceClassReference_1.md

 ##### *addInstance* (Optional)
 Type: [System.Boolean][5]
- if set to `true`, the reference is created as an instance of the InterfaceClass, identified by the provided interfaceClassReference, containig all ExternalInterfaces and Attributes of the InterfaceClass.
+ if set to `true`, the reference is created as an instance of the InterfaceClass, identified by the provided interfaceClassReference, containing all ExternalInterfaces and Attributes of the InterfaceClass.

 ##### *name* (Optional)
 Type: [System.String][4]